schilkp/schilkp.github.io/projects/SysStepAtten.md

 </center>
 <br>

-My design required four extra connectors (one DC Input, two 3.5mm audio inputs, and one 2-by-2 2.54mm pinheader for the external remote) and an on/off switch, but there was little space left at the back of the unit.
+My design required four extra connectors (one DC Input, two 3.5mm audio inputs, and one 2-by-2 2.54 mm pin header for the external remote) and an on/off switch, but there was little space left at the back of the unit.

-To get everything to fit, I stacked the two 3.5mm connectors on top of the pinheaders using two small riser PCBs, and attached the power switch above the barrel jack, connecting it to the main board using a short cable.
+To get everything to fit, I stacked the two 3.5 mm connectors on top of the pin headers using two small riser PCBs, and attached the power switch above the barrel jack, connecting it to the main board using a short cable.

 ### Software/UI features

 The STM32 software is very simple, and the chip overkill.
-But hey - I had some at home and the toolchain was setup.
+But hey - I had some at home and the tool chain was set up.
 A few notable details:

 The controller keeps the output muted for around a second during input changes.
-This prevents buzzing when. cycling past unconnected inputs.
+This prevents buzzing when cycling past unconnected inputs.

 The selected input is saved to flash.
 To prevent the memory wearing out, some basic wear-leveling schemes are in place.
 First, the input is only saved once it remains unchanged for a short while to prevent repeated writes when quickly cycling through inputs.
 More importantly a simple journaling scheme is used: If the input changes, the value is not overwritten but appended after the last entry.
 Only once all sections are full are they erased and the scheme repeats from the beginning.

 ## Possible improvements